JunjieCheng/PUBG-hack-detection/README.md

 * About 85000 data from [https://www.kaggle.com/lazyjustin/pubgplayerstats](kaggle.com).
 Most data in this set come from normal players.

-In order to balance the proportion of cheaters and achieve a better training effectiveness, we took all ranked data and 2000 data from Kaggle and mix together as the training set.
-In this case, the training data set could contain both normal data and data from cheaters.
+In order to balance the proportion of cheaters and achieve a better training effectiveness, we took all ranked data and 2000 data from Kaggle and mix them together as the training set.
+In this case, the training data set could contain both normal data and cheaters' data.

 The reason we mix data from the normal data set is to increase the density of normal players, and make the clustering tight.
 After test, we think 2000 rows of data has the best performance.